Understanding and Calculating Motor Torque: A practical guide

 1. Calculating Torque from Load Requirements

-This is the most common approach.
+We're talking about the most common approach.
 It involves determining the forces and distances involved in the mechanical system to calculate the necessary torque.
 The fundamental formula is:

 Torque (τ) = Force (F) x Distance (r)